HMS Dunvegan Castle: Building and civilian service

 In 1935 Union-Castle ordered a pair of "intermediate" passenger liners for its service between Tilbury and South Africa.
 Harland and Wolff laid down the two ships with the consecutive yard numbers 959 and 960.

 Union-Castle policy was to name its ships after British castles.
 Hull 959 was launched on 25 January 1936, taking its name from Dunnottar Castle in Aberdeenshire.
 Hull 960 was launched on 26 March, taking its name from Dunvegan Castle on the Isle of Skye.
 She was completed on 18 August 1936.
+She was the scene of an attempted murder in August 1937, when Antonio Mifsud, a Maltese kitchen porter, stabbed the former cricketer Ernest Hayter.

 Dunvegan Castle was a motor ship with two-stroke marine diesel engines.
 They developed a total of 1,931 NHP and drove twin screws, giving her a speed of 16 kn.
 She had accommodation for 258 first class and 250 tourist class passengers.
 Except for her after hold, her cargo holds were refrigerated.

 Dunvegan Castle began her maiden voyage on 18 September 1936.
 It was a circuit of Africa including passage through the Suez Canal.
 She then settled down to scheduled services between Southampton and ports in South Africa.